transitland/www-transit-land/_posts/2016-09-07-rhein-neckar-public-transport.md

 The three agencies in Chicago are moving slowly to have fare integration, but there are no visible efforts to coordinate transfers or consolidate fares.
 Last year it became possible to use a single online payment account to pay for rides on CTA, Pace, and Metra, although with two fare mediums.
 Riders use a chip card to ride CTA and Pace, but must have an app to buy Metra tickets using the same electronic fare money.

 ## Make a map
 The [Rhein-Neckar-Verkehr transit feed](https://transit.land/feed-registry/operators/o-u0y1-rhein%7Eneckar%7Everkehrgmbhrnv) in our Feed Registry covers buses, trams, and [this interurban tram](https://en.wikipedia.org/wiki/Upper_Rhine_Railway_Company).
-It doesn't include the [S-bahn routes](https://en.wikipedia.org/wiki/Rhine-Neckar_S-Bahn), or the RegioExpress and RegioBahn inter-regional routes.
+It doesn't include the [S-bahn routes](https://en.wikipedia.org/wiki/Rhine-Neckar_S-Bahn), or the Regionalexpress and Regionalbahn intra and inter-regional routes that make fewer stops.

 Using the [Transitland API](https://transit.land/documentation/datastore/api-endpoints.html) I can find which tram and bus routes would carry my sister and I from the Heidelberg Hauptbahnhof to Bismarckplatz, the start of the pedestrian shopping area.
 First I need to find the `onestopId` for the two stops.